Ceci007/auth-front-end/README.md

 # auth-front-end
-This is the front-end made with react.js for an authetication system
+This is the front-end made with react.js for an authetication system.